 Required Minimum Qualifications:

-This position requires a Master’s degree with a minimum of one year of experience working with students in a higher education setting or a Bachelor's degree with a minimum of three years of experience working with students in a higher education setting.
+This position requires a Bachelor's Degree with a minimum of three years of experience working with students in a higher education setting or a Master’s Degree with a minimum of one year of experience working with students in a higher education setting.

-Preferred candidates will also have demonstrated experience or knowledge in the field of first year retention or in student completion/graduation efforts.
-Preferred candidates will have participated with a regionally or nationally recognized professional organization and will have research and/or publications focused on first year retention, student success, or related areas.
+Preferred candidates will also have demonstrated experience or knowledge in retention as well as in student completion/graduation efforts.
+Preferred candidates will have participated with a regionally or nationally recognized professional organization and will have research and/or publications focused on retention, student success, or related areas.

 Special Instructions to Applicants:

 Upload a cover letter, resume and contact information for three professional references.

 For best consideration submit application materials by September 16, 2022 (applications will be accepted until the position is filled).

 UMBC offers a benefits package for regular and grant-funded regular employees including generous leave, excellent health, life, and disability insurance, retirement plans, tuition remission, on-site preschool, and numerous professional development and wellness opportunities.
 Contingent II positions may include some benefits.